Scottish football updates amid coronavirus pandemic

 - Ayr United chairman Lachlan Cameron says clubs may "revolt" or face administration if forced to play behind closed doors without financial help.
 Ayr have offered partial season ticket refunds to fans who want them and extended by a month the deals of a group of players whose contracts were expiring, including the likes of Steven Bell, Andy Geggan, Michael Moffat and Grant Gillespie.
 The club "grudgingly voted yes" to calling the season despite the proposal's "many flaws," says Cameron.

-- Dundee United confirmed season-ticket holders will be able to watch a live stream of home Premiership matches for free.
+- Dundee United say they will "robustly defend" themselves after Hearts lodged a petition at the Court of Session seeking to have all promotions annulled.
+United confirmed season-ticket holders will be able to watch a live stream of home Premiership matches for free.
 Previously, they announced that first-team squad members Rakish Bingham, Osman Sow, Sam Wardrop and Paul Watson would leave as free agents.
 Owner Mark Ogren, meanwhile, greeted news of his side's title win with "enormous pleasure and an over-riding sense of humility".
 The club put all players and most of their coaching staff on furlough.

-- Dunfermline Athletic released all 17 players who were out of contract to "protect the future of the club".
+- Dunfermline Athletic have signed defender Paul Watson on a two-year deal after he left Dundee United and Steven Whittaker on a 12-month agreement as a player/coach after he left Hibs.
+The club previously released all 17 players who were out of contract to "protect the future of the club".
 Chairman Ross McArthur denied Inverness Caledonian Thistle's claims of "bullying and threats" by an SPFL board member.
 McArthur says it is "clearly apparent" he is the person being accused by Inverness.
 Dunfermline fans' 'Support the Pars' campaign achieved its £50,000 target in six weeks.

-- Greenock Morton expect their league season to start in October and to be able to stream games to season ticket holders and "potentially" subscribers for one-off games.
+- Greenock Morton expect to be able to stream games to season ticket holders and "potentially" subscribers for one-off games.
 The club furloughed all employees, while fans' group Morton Club Together - who have a 15% stake - raised £25,000 for the first-team budget.
 The club voted against an independent investigation into April's vote to end the lower-league season.

-- Inverness Caledonian Thistle alleged "bullying and threats" were made against them prior to April's vote, and the club supported Rangers' call for an independent investigation of the SPFL.
+- Inverness Caledonian Thistle have extended manager John Robertson's contract until 2023.
+The club alleged "bullying and threats" were made against them prior to April's vote, and they supported Rangers' call for an independent investigation of the SPFL.
 All players and "almost all members of staff" were furloughed, with the club supplementing wages so all employees received full salary.
 The club received fan donations ranging from £10 to £10,000.

-- Partick Thistle - who were two points adrift at the bottom with a game in hand - decided not to legally challenge the SPFL vote that relegated them.
-The Firhill outfit backed an independent investigation into the controversial ballot.
-Thistle criticised Premiership clubs after a lack of support from them caused the collapse of reconstruction talks.
+- Partick Thistle - who were two points adrift at the bottom with a game in hand - have joined Hearts in legally challenging relegation.
+The Firhill outfit backed an independent investigation into the SPFL's controversial ballot.
 The club pledged all staff would be retained and paid in full until the end of May.
 More than £150,000 was raised by supporters.
 Season ticket holders could claim a refund for the five home league matches not played but only 3.5% of them took up the scheme, saving the club around £75,000.
-Goalkeeper Scott Fox invoked the relegation release clause in his contract to leave Firhill for a second time.
-He first turned out for the Jags, originally as a trialist, in 2010.
+Goalkeeper Scott Fox and forward Dario Zanatta left after invoking the relegation release clause in their contract.

 - Queen of the South chairman Billy Hewitson says it would be "financial suicide" to restart Scottish football without cash subsidies for clubs.
 Queens placed all players and staff on furlough until further notice.